Driving in Austria - A Guide for Visitors

 Hiring a car in Austria is simple.
 Compare prices and select a car that you prefer.
 We recommend comparing prices on Discover Cars and booking a car well in advance to get a cheaper rate.

-Make sure the car has a vignette and necessary insurance.
+Ensure the car has a vignette and necessary insurance.
 Pay a cross-border fee in advance if you have even a small intention to cross a border of another country.
-Otherwise, the insurance is invalid and you may also get a high penalty.
+Otherwise, the insurance is invalid, and you may also get a high penalty.

 We recommend hiring a car already at the airport.
-Car hire companies inside a terminal are more expensive than companies whose offices are located nearby.
-To save some money, we recommend using 30 minutes more time and using a more distant company.
+Car hire companies inside a terminal are more expensive than companies with nearby offices.
+To save money, we recommend using 30 minutes more time and a more distant company.

 Common Questions

-A vignette is a toll sticker or a digital certificate which serves as proof that you have paid the mandatory tolls for motorways and expressways.
+- A vignette is a toll sticker or a digital certificate that proves that you have paid the mandatory tolls for motorways and expressways.

-Considered as the best road class in Austria, you can drive faster on the autobahn up to 130km/h as the speed limits are highest on these roads.
+- Considered the best road class in Austria, you can drive faster on the autobahn, up to 130km/h, as the speed limits are highest on these roads.

 Bottom Line